Razat94/learngit/README.md

 > * adding files to the staging area
 > * saving/commiting changes to a Git repository.

+> Staged files are files that are listed in the Staging Area.
+> Unstaged files are files that aren't staged yet i.e. files that are in working directory but not in the staging area.

+> Tracked/Untracked files is a different way of saying that the files are Staged/Unstaged.

 > In Git, the commit you are currently on is known as the HEAD commit.
 > In many cases, the last, most recently made commit is the HEAD commit.